ballerina-platform/ballerina-dev-website/swan-lake/learn/security/authentication-and-authorization.md

 - JWT authentication
 - OAuth2 authentication

-The following example represents how a service can be secured. `http:ServiceConfig` annotation should have an `auth` field which is an array of elements which consists of `httpLdapUserStoreConfigWithScopes`, `http:JwtValidatorConfigWithScopes` or `http:OAuth2IntrospectionConfigWithScopes` records.
-Each of these records consists of a record specific configuration (`http:LdapUserStoreConfig`, `http:JwtValidatorConfig`, `http:OAuth2IntrospectionConfig` in order) and an optional field which consists of `string` or `string[]`.
-The record specific configuration is used for authentication, and the optional field can be used for authorization.
+The following example represents how a service can be secured.
+The `http:ServiceConfig` annotation should have an `auth` field, which is an array of elements consisting  `httpLdapUserStoreConfigWithScopes`, `http:JwtValidatorConfigWithScopes`, or `http:OAuth2IntrospectionConfigWithScopes` records.
+Each of these records consists of a record specific configuration (`http:LdapUserStoreConfig`, `http:JwtValidatorConfig`, `http:OAuth2IntrospectionConfig` in this order) and an optional field, which consists of a `string` or `string[]`.
+The record-specific configuration is used for authentication and the optional field can be used for authorization.

 ```ballerina
 import ballerina/http;